 How to Safely Roll Credit Card Debt into Your Mortgage

 After weighing the pros and cons, if you feel that rolling your credit card debt into your mortgage is something that will work for you, here’s what you need to know:

 - Be realistic.
 If you’re taking this step because of problems with credit and overspending, remember that this may help with some of the symptoms (too much debt), but it won’t address the central issue.
 Be sure to seek counseling or education services to help you make the big picture changes that will save you from ending back up in this position.

 - Stick to your plan.
 Set a goal for paying off your mortgage just as you would your credit cards.
 If your budget allows, make an effort to pay more than your regular payment every month so you can get it paid off sooner.

 - Budget for added costs.
 As the size of your loan increases you run the risk of being required to purchase mortgage insurance.
 This is typically required when the amount owed on your mortgage exceeds 80 percent of the value of your home.
 Mortgage insurance is an added monthly cost that would eat into whatever savings you earned by rolling your debt into your mortgage, so be sure to pay attention to the relationship between your home’s value and the size of your new mortgage.

 Refinancing your home to pay off credit card debt is risky, but it can be done, and in the right circumstances it can be an effective tool to help manage debt.
 Be sure to look at all your options before making the move though, there may be a better way to pay off your debt that won’t put your home at risk.

 Before taking out a new loan, be sure to speak with a certified credit counselor first.
-The advice is free and can help you find the solution that works best for your goals.
+The advice is free and completely confidential.